commercetools/ui-kit/.changeset/few-maps-smell.md

 'visual-testing-app': minor
 ---

-Refactor UI kit components and `@commercetools-uikit/design-system` package for future theming support.
+Prepare theming support in our design system.

+This is an internal change to restructure how we define and use design tokens, in particular by relying on CSS variables.
+Consumers are not affected by any of these changes.

-`customProperties` object exporteded from the `@commercetools-uikit/design-system` is now deprecated (although still exported for backwards compatibility).
-It is advised to use the `designTokens` object instead.
+Note that the `customProperties` object exported from the `@commercetools-uikit/design-system` package is now deprecated (although still exported for backwards compatibility) in favour of the `designTokens` object.